Optimization hierarchies for distance-avoiding sets in compact spaces: Computations

 We could circumvent this problem by requiring that~$K(x, y) \in [-\epsilon, \epsilon]$ for some fixed~$\epsilon > 0$, rewriting other constraints in a similar fashion.
 Still, using the resulting problem to get a rigorous upper bound for the measurable independence number remains difficult.

 Indeed, to solve the modified problem~\eqref{opt:3-pt-rewrite} we have to fix the degrees of the polynomials at some point.
 Note that we have to solve the problem (or a relaxation of it) to optimality to get an upper bound.
-To do so rigorously we have to use polynomials of high degree, and since~$K$ is parameterized by a 3-variable polynomial, the size of the variable matrices becomes prohibitively large.
+To do so rigorously we have to use polynomials of high degree, and since~$K$ is parameterized by a 3-variable polynomial, the variable matrices become prohibitively large.